 Understanding cultural issues will help with your work in an Aboriginal community.
 To understand the people you'll be working with and the community members who will be your clients, you will need to have empathy.
 All people are complex, all cultural groups are complex and culture is not the only answer or explanation for some of the issues and personalities you will encounter.

 It is easy to have an idealised notion of Aboriginal communities that includes viewing community members as being united in purpose and action and sharing a common culture.

 Peters-Little (2000) characterises popularised notions and assumptions of the Aboriginal community as the following:

-- members are caring and generous in all matters - disadvantage and adversity is inevitable and even acceptable - materialistic values are unnecessary - independence and individuality is rejected if not in the common interest of the larger population - external assistance is revoked and solutions only exist within the community - there is a communal sharing of socio-economic and cultural opinions, experiences and expectations.
+- all matters - independence and individuality is rejected if not in the common interest of the larger population - external assistance is revoked and solutions only exist within the community - there is a communal sharing of experiences and expectations.